khornberg/elasticpypi/readme.md

 1. Install testing requirements from `test-requirements.txt`
 1. Run `python -m pytest`

+## Using Docker

+The example below runs the full test suite.
+To debug, add `/bin/bash` to the end of the command.

+    $ sudo docker build -t elasticpypi-test .
+    $ sudo docker run -it \
+        -v $(pwd):/code \
+        -e AWS_DEFAULT_REGION=artic-1 \
+        -e SERVICE=serverless-service-name \
+        -e STAGE=/dev \
+        -e BUCKET=your-bucket-name \
+        -e TABLE=elasticpypi \
+        -e USERNAME=elasticpypi \
+        -e PASSWORD=something-secretive \
+        -e OVERWRITE=false \
+        elasticpypi-test

 # Todo

 1. Proxy for packages not found
 1. Token auth of some kind for browsing in a browser

+# Changelog

+* *2017-03-24* The configuration has moved from `./elasticpypi/config.json` to `./serverless.yml` and is consumed by elasticpypi as environment variables.
+If you are upgrading from an older version, you may need to migrate your configuration to serverless.yml.